atealxt/atealxt.github.io/_posts/2015-11-03-jquery-file-upload-progress-server-estimation.md

 ## Estimate parameter value

 There are several rules to help estimate parameter:
-* server performance.
+* Server performance.
 In general, server is fast than user-end upload.
-* larger file, slower
+* Larger file, slower server response.

 ## Firefox bug